renote2024/RenoteTest/README.md

 ## Pre-execution Preparation
 To replicate the experiment, you will need to clone a number of repositories onto your local machine, preferably outside the program’s directory.

-We provide a folder containing GitHub links to all repositories analyzed in the 2024 and 2025 datasets.
+**Note about Dataset:** Due to the large size of the repositories and notebooks (spanning several terabytes), we are unable to distribute the complete dataset.
+Instead, we provide a folder containing GitHub links to all repositories analyzed in the 2024 and 2025 datasets, enabling you to clone them and replicate our experiments.
+If you would like to know the steps we take to stratify repositories and automatically clone them, please contact us.

-**Note:** Because of the large number of repositories, we are unable to distribute the complete dataset.

 ## Installation and Preparation